faloker/cc-synology-events/README.md

 The Cribl Pack for Synology NAS processes events with the following goals in mind:

-1. Events are received via syslog directly from Synology NAS
+* Events are received via syslog directly from Synology NAS
-1. Add Splunk metadata to events (e.g. index, source, sourcetype, host) and extract fields with Splunk CIM in mind
+* The pack is designed to send logs to the Splunk destination, so it embeds some additional information in the events:
+  * splunk metadata (index, sourcetype, host)
+  * fields are named according to the Splunk Common Information Model ([CIM](https://docs.splunk.com/Documentation/CIM/5.0.1/User/Overview)), so it will work with Splunk Enterprise Security out of the box
-1. Reduction of events by trimming the Syslog header, removing unnecessary fields and droping logs about suppression.
+* Reduction of events by trimming the Syslog header, removing unnecessary fields and droping logs about suppression.

 You should expect to see 10-30% reduction in the size of your Synology NAS log data.

 ## Configuration

 Before you begin, ensure that you have met the following requirements:
+* Synology - DSM

-* Synology - See instructions below (or visit https://kb.synology.com/en-global/DSM/help/LogCenter/logcenter_client)
+  * See instructions below (or visit the [official DSM docs](https://kb.synology.com/en-global/DSM/help/LogCenter/logcenter_client))
 * Cribl Stream - Syslog input
+  * Pack pipelines are designed to remove all unnecessary syslog fields, such as severity, facility, facilityName, appname, etc., and leave only the important ones.

+**Note - This pack was _NOT_ tested in conjunction with the [cribl-syslog-input](https://github.com/criblpacks/cribl-syslog-input) pack.**

 ### Synology DSM